nautobot/nautobot/nautobot/docs/user-guide/administration/configuration/optional-settings.md

 Default: `"cpf"`

-By default, all computed fields in GraphQL will be prefixed with `cf`.
+By default, all computed fields in GraphQL will be prefixed with `cpf`.
 A computed field named `my_field` will appear in GraphQL as `cpf_my_field` by default.
 It's possible to change or remove the prefix by setting the value of `GRAPHQL_COMPUTED_FIELD_PREFIX`.

 ---